TarakKatoch/Jenkins-Orchestration/README.md

    # Option 3: Click Start menu, type 'wsl' and click on 'Windows Subsystem for Linux'

-   # Navigate to your project directory in WSL
+   # Navigate to your directory where you downloaded `add2vals` in WSL
    # Note: In WSL, Windows paths are accessed through /mnt/
-   cd /mnt/c/Users/asus/OneDrive/Desktop/Jenkins/dist
+   cd /mnt/c/Users/asus/OneDrive/Downloads

    # Make the file executable
    chmod +x add2vals